http://www.verintblog.com/index.php/tag/ken-bernhardt

 How much effort did you personally have to put forth to handle your request?

-How easy or difficult was it to complete the required processes during the interaction?
 How easy or difficult was it to do business with the person you spoke with (e-mailed with)?

 Did you attempt to handle your request through self-service before contacting us directly?